 In a sense, each brand is shoring up its walls and becoming “walled gardens” themselves.
 We’ve been seeing this evolution over the last handful of years, as brands understand that if every company uses Google’s targeting options, it’s too even of a playing field.
 First-party data changes the game.
 A great example of this is Skai’s Signal Enhancement, which enables search marketers to get their first-party data into Google Search Ads to let Smart Bidding optimize their campaigns using the best data signals.
 For example, an education client might want to optimize via custom metrics or a blend of conversions using custom weighting.
 This can only be done using their unique first-party.

-We expect first-party data to grow in importance with search marketers in 2022.
+We expect first-party data to grow in importance with search marketers.

 For many years, marketers have embraced multi-touch attribution (MTA) as a way to measure their programs and better understand what is and what isn’t working.
 However, in reality, MTA has been challenging.
 In many surveys, marketers still identify measurement as one of the most challenging issues they face.
-With the aforementioned data tracking challenges and more consumer journeys taking place across multiple devices, MTA is not getting better—it’s getting worse.
+With the data mentioned above tracking challenges and more consumer journeys taking place across multiple devices, MTA is not getting better — it’s getting worse.

-On the other hand, testing approaches—such as incrementality testing—are tried and true.
-Using the framework outlined in the Scientific Method we all learned about in middle school, marketers can run studies using Test and Control groups to get precise measurement results for optimizing media.
+On the other hand, testing approaches — such as incrementality testing — are tried and true.
+Using the framework outlined in the Scientific Method we learned about in middle school, marketers can run studies using Test and Control groups to get precise measurement results for optimizing media.
 Testing methodologies such as Media Mix Modeling (MMM) have been used for decades but can be slow, complex, and expensive.
 However, with AI and machine learning innovations, incrementality testing is now faster, easier, and more affordable than ever before.
-In 2022, marketers fed up with the inconsistency of MTA will begin using testing more often as part of a broader measurement practice.

-Are your 2022 paid search programs ready to beat your goals next year?
+Are your paid search programs ready to beat your goals?

 Drive smarter investment decisions with solutions that handle recurring tasks and deliver insights and intelligence to take your paid search programs to the next level.

-Start 2022 off right.
+Start the year off right.
 It takes less than a minute to sign up for a brief demo to see everything Skai has to offer.
 Benchmark your current tech solution against the innovative features of Skai’s Paid Search platform.